-Most of us have some knowledge of the reign of terror imposed by the Khmer Rouge and the murderous Pol Pot on the people of Cambodia from 1975 to 1979.
-Recently Noel Jones directors learned a lot more about this tragedy.
-Even though he only led the country for a mere four years Pol Pot is estimated to be responsible for the deaths of 1-2 million Cambodians.
+The reign of terror imposed by the Khmer Rouge and the murderous Pol Pot on the people of Cambodia from 1975 to 1979 led to the deaths of 1-2 million Cambodians.

 Upon gaining control Pol Pot and his regime conducted a campaign to return the entire country to an agrarian economy without money and any trappings of western society.
 Almost all the occupants of Phnom Penh were forcibly repatriated to the country and the city was virtually abandoned.